 Adverse event reporting and harms {22}

-In line with other current trials including critically ill patients (50), we will not collect adverse events or serious adverse events, because many of these events are expected in this patient population and we already collect many of these events, for example mortality, as part of our outcomes.
+In line with other current trials that include critically ill patients (50), we will not collect adverse events or serious adverse events, because many of these events are expected in this patient population.
+We already collect many of these events, such as mortality, as part of our outcomes.
 We will only report safety events if they are life-threatening, prolong hospitalisation or result in meaningful harm to the participant.
-It is difficult to pre-define a comprehensive list of events that can be considered safety events, but will actively assess the presence of the following safety events:
+It is difficult to predefine a comprehensive list of events that can be considered safety events, but we will actively assess the presence of the following safety events: